kcelia/Reminder/Cloud_AWS.md

 IAM Policy: A JSON document which defines one or more permissions Active Directory: fournir des services centralisés d'identification et d'authentification à un réseau d'ordinateurs

-features of IAM that will help you secure your infrastructure, including MFA, rotating keys, federation, resolving multiple permissions, and using IAM roles.
+Features of IAM that will help you secure your infrastructure, including MFA, rotating keys, federation, resolving multiple permissions, and using IAM roles.
 - IAM is not an identity store/authorization system for your applications.
 - For using Active Directory in the cloud is AWS Directory Service, which is an Active Directory-compatible directory service that can work on its own or integrate with your on-premises Active Directory.
 - If you are working with a mobile app, consider Amazon Cognito for identity management for mobile applications.